 - Approving the annual school calendar.
 Note: the Parent Advisory Council should review the calendar before it comes to the Board.
 It is generally due by May 1st of each year.

-- The government sets parameters for the calendar and it is prepared and brought forward by the Executive Director.
+- The government sets parameters for the calendar and it is prepared and brought forward by the Superintendent.

 - Setting school hours of operation.